alinatimerman/Shelter-app/README.md

 # Shelter-app
-a java and javafx application for managing animal shelters
+A java and javafx application to help manage animal shelters.
+It stores information about animals and shelters